ddrone/adventures-in-compilation/README.md

 - [x] Test building an interference graph: compute it for the sequence of instructions given in the book
 - [x] Change the interference graph building such that only variables are considered
 - [x] Read section 4.4 and implement graph coloring
-- [ ] Test saturation coloring on the example from the book
+- [x] Test saturation coloring on the example from the book
+- [ ] Write a function that checks that the coloring of nodes is valid

 ## Adventure 4: dreaded syntactic analysis